Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 It can be difficult receiving approval for a personal loan if you have a bad credit history.
 A bad credit loan gives you access to lenders who look at your current financial situation when considering you for a loan.
 If you have significant credit problems, you can look at no credit check loans.

 You usually make the repayments when you receive your pay, and some lenders give you options on how to make repayments.
 Most lenders offer direct debit repayments, so you don’t have to worry about making the repayments yourself – but you do need the money available in your account.

-Due to high risk of these loans, the lenders usually charge higher fees.
+Due to the high risk of these loans, the lenders usually charge higher fees.

 Many dishonest lenders operate online, and prey on people with bad credit, so make sure you evaluate the lender before you apply.